How Championship Points work and the path from League Challenge to League Cup to Regional Championship to Worlds.

 Road to Regionals

 The Pokémon TCG competitive season is structured as a ladder.
-Each rung earns you Circuit Points (CP), and those points determine your invitation status for higher-level events.
+Each rung earns you Championship Points (CP), and those points determine your invitation status for higher-level events.
 Understanding this path is essential for planning your competitive season.

 The Ladder Structure